-Concerns or complaints about the headteacher should be reported to the chair of governors.
+Concerns or complaints about the headteacher should be reported to Ian Chaplin, Chair of Governing Body.

 Staff may also report concerns about suspected abuse, exploitation or neglect directly to Children's Social Care or the Police if they believe direct reporting is necessary to secure action to safeguard children.